infinispan/infinispan/persistence/sql/TESTME.md

 ### How to test?

-By default the tests will run against H2 and SQLITE with the command
+By default, the tests will run against H2 and SQLITE with the command

 `mvn clean test`